 Marci Alboher, one of the nation’s leading authorities on career issues and workplace trends, is a vice president at Encore.org.
 Marci’s current focus is on the power of connecting, collaborating and innovating across the generations.
 A former blogger and columnist for The New York Times, her latest book is “The Encore Career Handbook: How to Make a Living and a Difference in the Second Half of Life.”
 Marci is regularly called upon for commentary in media outlets around the world, and she has been interviewed by countless news organizations, including NBC’s Today and Nightly News, National Public Radio, AARP and USA Today.
-She is former vice chair of the board of directors of Girls Write Now, and serves as a mentor-editor for The OpEd Project.
+She is a Senior Advisor to Girls Write Now, and serves as a mentor-editor for The OpEd Project.
 Earlier in her career, she spent a decade practicing law.
 She lives in New York City with her husband Jay and French Bulldog Sinatra. @heymarci

 Learn more about the Encore Career Handbook.